chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Setup static IP on Ubuntu Server.md

-> IMPORTANT
+> [!IMPORTANT]
-> The version using to conduct this project is Ubuntu Server 24.04.2, VMware Workstation 17.6.3.
+> The version used to conduct this project is Ubuntu Server 24.04.2, VMware Workstation 17.6.3.

-This is just guilde the process of setting up a static IP address for Ubuntu Server, do not use exactly the same IP address as in this guide, modify it to fit your network environment.
+This guide explains the process of setting up a static IP address for Ubuntu Server.
+Do not use the exact IP address shown in this guide; modify it to fit your network environment.

 # 🌐 Config static IP address for Ubuntu Server